Shambhala: The Sacred Path of the Warrior

 Shambhala: The Sacred Path of the Warrior is a book concerning the Shambhala Buddhist vision of founder Chögyam Trungpa.
-The book discusses addressing personal and societal problems through the application of secular concepts such as basic goodness, warriorship, bravery, and egolessness as a means toward the creation of what he calls "enlightened society".
+The book discusses addressing personal and societal problems through the application of secular concepts such as basic goodness, warriorship, bravery, happiness as a means toward the creation of what he calls "enlightened society".
 Shambhala vision is described as a nonreligious approach rooted in meditation and accessible to individuals of any, or no, religion.
 In Shambhala terms, it is possible, moment by moment, for individuals to establish enlightened society.